Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/request-summarizer.md

 # Request Summarizer

 Summarize a request/ticket at the click of a button.
 One fewer task for your agents.

+## Before you begin

+* You must have the [HAi feature enabled](/servicemanager-config/administration/hai) in your Hornbill instance.
+* You must have the [HAi Request User role](/servicemanager-config/setup/service-manager-roles) assigned to your user account.

 ## Benefits to you